-What a couple of weeks it is for coffee lovers!
-The London Coffee Festival is back and brewing up a storm between 12-15th April at London’s Old Truman Brewery and following that, we welcome back UK Coffee Week (16th-22nd April).
-UK Coffee Week is a nationwide celebration of coffee that unites the industry with its customers to raise valuable funds for the communities that grow our coffee.
+Wakey, wakey, rise and shine for this week marks UK Coffee Week.
+A nationwide celebration of coffee that unites the industry with its customers to raise valuable funds for the communities that grow our coffee.
 All funds raised during this week go directly to Project Waterfall, an initiative established to bring clean water and sanitation to coffee growing communities around the world.

 In celebration of the humble coffee bean, we have compiled our quintessential coffee compendium.
 From North to South London, make seeking out a family-friendly coffee spots super simple with our caffeine-fuelled guide…